philliphsu/BottomSheetPickers/README.md

 > Why isn't the date picker a priority feature?

-It's a combination of the lack of time and not seeing the need for one.
 In terms of UX, I don't see much that can be improved about the stock date picker.
 Additionally, making a bottom sheet date picker would involve changing the direction of scrolling in both the calendar grid and the year list from vertical to horizontal, because the vertical swiping gesture is already used for sliding the bottom sheet up and down.
-The latest stock date picker style introduced in Android 6.0 and seen in the
+The latest stock date picker introduced in Android 6.0 and seen in the
 [Material Design spec](https://material.google.com/components/pickers.html#pickers-date-pickers)
 did change the scrolling direction of the calendar grid, but the AOSP `datetimepicker` repository